jbinas/ethesis-templ/README.md

 The jb-thesis class provides some carefully designed typographic and stylistic features, such as hanging section numbers and illustrated part headers.
 See the compiled example.pdf for an overview.

-The only part that's specific to ETH Zurich is the title page, so the class can easily be used for any other publication by redefining the maketitle command.
+The only part that's specific to ETH Zurich is the title page, so the class can easily be used with any other publication by redefining the maketitle command.

 # Prerequisites